ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: Introduction

 The rise of rapidly mutating virus strains~\citep{hadj2022covid}, exemplified by those related to SARS-CoV-2~\citep{yuki2020covid}, along with drug-resistant cancer cells~\citep{MANS2017}, has heightened the urgency and interest in accelerating the development of effective treatments.
 However, traditional De Novo drug discovery processes are prohibitively expensive, often costing from hundreds of millions to billions of dollars~\citep{dickson2009cost}, due to their extensive and resource-demanding nature.
 Despite considerable efforts, the success rate of drug discovery remains low, with many candidates failing early in the development process.
 This has led to an increased focus on drug repurposing, which leverages existing FDA-approved drugs for new therapeutic uses rather than creating new drugs from scratch.
 While drug repurposing has seen some success~\citep{pushpakom2019drug}, its effectiveness is often constrained because drugs are typically developed with a high specificity for a particular disease.

-Drug improvement seeks to overcome the limitations inherent in both De Novo drug discovery and drug repurposing by enhancing an existing FDA-approved drug.
-Drug improvement is becoming an increasingly vital field, yet it remains relatively underexplored compared to drug discovery and repurposing efforts.
+Drug optimization seeks to overcome the limitations inherent in both De Novo drug discovery and drug repurposing by enhancing an existing FDA-approved drug.
+Drug optimization is becoming an increasingly vital field, yet it remains relatively underexplored compared to drug discovery and repurposing efforts.
 DrugImprover~\citep{liu2023drugimprover} has started to clearly define the drug optimization problem by using Tanimoto similarity.
-Additionally, the DrugImprover framework contributes to the drug improvement domain in three key aspects: 1) a detailed workflow for drug optimization\XL{more detail}, 2) it introduced an Advantage-alignment Policy Optimization (APO)\XL{detail APO algorithm} reinforcement learning (RL) algorithm to enhance the multi-objective generative model for drug improvement, and 3) includes an extensive dataset featuring 1 million ligands and their OEDOCK scores for five proteins related to human cancer cells and 24 high-affinity binding sites on the SARS-CoV-2 protein 3CLPro (PDB ID: 7BQY).
+Additionally, the DrugImprover framework contributes to the drug optimization domain in three key aspects: a detailed workflow for drug optimization, an Advantage-alignment Policy Optimization (APO) reinforcement learning (RL) algorithm to enhance the multi-objective generative model for drug optimization, and an extensive dataset featuring 1 million ligands and their OEDOCK scores for five proteins related to human cancer cells and 24 high-affinity binding sites on the SARS-CoV-2 protein 3CLPro (PDB ID: 7BQY).
 The DrugImprover framework features a pretrained generative model that is subsequently refined using the APO reinforcement learning algorithm to ensure the molecules produced align with new objectives.
 Although DrugImprover has demonstrated encouraging outcomes, its effectiveness is limited due to its dependence on the less complex LSTM network architecture, which might lead to limited scalability and capacity, contextual understanding.

-On the other hand, LLMs have shown exceptional performance in diverse areas, from natural language understanding and generation exemplified by ChatGPT~\citep{wu2023brief, ouyang2022training}, to text-to-video conversion as seen in SORA~\citep{liu2024sora}, and in programming and code generation through platforms like PG-TD~\citep{zhang2023planning} and Copilot~\citep{nguyen2022empirical}.
-Nevertheless, in the field of drug discovery, tools such as DrugGPT~\citep{li2023druggpt} and ChemGPT~\citep{frey2023neural}, despite making some initial strides, have not yet achieved performance on par with their counterparts in other domains.
-The field of drug discovery remains in expectation of breakthroughs similar to the ones achieved by LLMs in other domains.
+On the other hand, generative pretrained language models have shown exceptional performance in diverse areas, from natural language understanding and generation exemplified by ChatGPT~\citep{wu2023brief, ouyang2022training}, to text-to-video conversion as seen in SORA~\citep{liu2024sora}, and in programming and code generation through platforms like PG-TD~\citep{zhang2023planning} and Copilot~\citep{nguyen2022empirical}.
+Nevertheless, in the field of drug discovery, tools such as DrugGPT~\citep{li2023druggpt}, ChatDrug~\citep{liu2024conversational} and ChemGPT~\citep{frey2023neural}, despite making some initial strides, have not yet achieved performance on par with their counterparts in other domains.
+The field of drug discovery remains in expectation of breakthroughs similar to the ones achieved by LMs in other domains.